-After all the hardware has been installed, you must install, first of all, the operating system, and then, the software drivers.
+After all the hardware has been installed, you must first install the operating system, and then the software drivers.
 The necessary drivers are all included on the Supermicro CD that came packaged with your motherboard.
-After inserting this CD into your CDROM drive, the display shown in Figure 2-5 should appear.
+After inserting this CD into your CD-ROM drive, the display shown in Figure 2-5 should appear.
 (If this display does not appear, click on the My Computer icon and then on the icon representing your CDROM drive.
 Finally, double click on the S "Setup" icon.)

-Figure 2-5.
+Figure 2-6.
 Driver/Tool Installation Display Screen